If you can't find anyone else to work on your TR-909, I can do repair

 snap.
 The trouble is that if the battery holder goes missing,

 then one might be tempted to plug in a 9 volt battery.
-If this happens,
+If a 9 volt

 ruled out that the 8 volts or so might damage the chip in some subtle